How can a visual artist help transform your congregation?

 But be aware, it's probably not their first desire, as artists are often opposed to being pigeon holed into being simply graphic designers or lackeys to flesh out someone else's marketing material.
 And if they do graphic design and they're any good, they're used to much bigger corporate payouts.
 But I was given beautiful leeway to do it for Columbia Drive UMC and made a video out of it as well.
 I got to work it into one of the sermon allegories/illustrations I presented.

-Also, the art can be used for the bulletins.
+Also, the art can be used for the bulletins or overhead slides.
 The artist may be a little disappointed if that's all you're using their sweat equity for, so if you can also use the art as their mini sermon they present after yours, they'll be more inclined to do it.
 Here's some I did and it helped knowing they would use to help publicize our partnership.
 And I knew it was a need, and I figured out a way to do it quickly by modifying the work I had done for another church.

 Also, you can motivate the artist if the piece they produce is the type they could sell prints for later.
 So asking them to make to too specific to the bulletin that will be thrown away after Sunday may be a little impolite to their efforts.